lpww/nerdate/README.md

 ## Env Vars

-The `.example.envrc` file lists the variables that that application requires.
-Move them to `.envrc` and populate the values, they will be automatically loaded by `make` before running commands.
+The `.example.env` file lists the variables that that application requires.
+Move them to `.env` and populate the values, they will be automatically loaded by `make` before running commands.

 ```
-cp .example.envrc .envrc
+cp .example.env .env
 ```

 ## Quick Start